intershop/intershop-pwa/docs/guides/migrations.md

 Use the public getter/setter methods to access these variables outside the class.

 Basket line-item functionalities have been extracted from the `basket.service` into a separate `basket-items.service`.
+The action `UpdateBasketLineItems` as well as the `LineItemUpdateHelper` have been removed because they were unused for a long time.

 ## From 4.1 to 4.2